The quadric flat torus theorem: The Flat Torus Theorem

 We will prove that $D$ is isomorphic to the product of its sides $\gamma$ and $\eta$.
 It suffices to show the curvature at the corners $m$, $gm$, $hm$, and $ghm$ in $\partial D$ is $\frac14$, and the curvature at any other vertex of $D$ is zero.
-Indeed, there is then a local isometry from $D$ to $\flat$, which is thus an embedding of a convex, compact subcomplex.
-The curvature conditions on $\partial D$ ensure that $D$ is the product of $\gamma$ and $\eta$.
+An inductive argument using the curvature conditions and non-singularity of $D$ imply $D$ is the product of $\gamma$ and $\eta$.

-Since $g$, $h$, and $gh$ translate $x$ and $m$ the same distances, the concatenation of two sides of $D$ meeting at a corner is a geodesic.
-In particular, no corner of $D$ can have curvature greater than $\frac14.$ The sum of curvatures of the interior vertices of a geodesic in $\partial D$ cannot total more than $\frac14$.
-The interior vertices of $D$ have nonpositive curvature, since $D$ is minimal area.
+A negatively curved vertex has curvature at most $-\frac14$, and since the concatenation of adjacent sides are geodesic, no vertex of $\partial D$ can have curvature greater than $\frac14$.
+Since $D$ is non-singular, any two vertices of positive curvature in the interior of a geodesic in $\partial D$ must be separated by a vertex of negative curvature.
+Consequently, the sum of curvatures of the interior vertices of a geodesic in $\partial D$ cannot exceed $\frac14$.
+By \Lemref{minareaCAT0}, the interior vertices of $D$ have nonpositive curvature, since $D$ is minimal area.
 By \Lemref{gauss_bonnet}, the sum of curvatures of vertices in $D$ must total one.
 Consider the decomposition $\partial D$ into the two geodesics $\gamma(g\eta)$ and $(h\gamma)^{-1}\eta^{-1}$.
 The interiors of each geodesic can contribute at most $\frac14$ to the total curvature of $D$, thus vertices $m$ and $ghm$ must together contribute $\frac12$ to the total curvature.
 Hence each contributes $\frac14$, by the observation above.
 A symmetric argument shows $gm$ and $hm$ have curvature $\frac{1}{4}$.